Clare Nowland: Officer who tasered 95-year old woman suspended

 - Published

-The police officer who Tasered a 95-year-old woman at an Australian care home, critically injuring her, has been suspended.
+The police officer who Tasered a 95-year-old woman at an Australian care home has been suspended from duty.

-New South Wales (NSW) Police said the 33-year-old senior constable was stood down with pay.

-An investigation into the incident continues, as Clare Nowland receives "end of life care" in hospital.
+Clare Nowland was critically injured when police responded to reports she was wandering her care home with a knife around 4am on Wednesday.

 Amid public outcry, critics have called the response by police and care home staff disproportionate.